mpcarl-ibm/crs-docs/_api/overview.md

 #### Operations on objects

-These operations create, destroy, get information about, and control behavior of buckets.
+These operations create, destroy, get information about, and control behavior of objects.

 | Object operation | Note |
 | :---------------| :------|